 - A bad plumbing job: The quality of services you hire goes a long way to determine what issues you might have in the future.
 When you hire plumbing services to fix the main water line, they have to be experts.
 A good job will ensure good main lines.

-- Time: Over time, pipes will get weak and reduce in quality, which will cause a leak.
+- Time: Over time, pipes will get weak and reduce in quality, which can cause a leak.

-- Spoilt seals: Ordinarily, there should be seals to stop water from seeping.
+- Spoiled seals: Ordinarily, there should be seals to stop water from seeping.
 If these seals spoil, the water will seep.

-- Temperature: High-temperature changes will force the pipes to expand, which can cause leaks.
+- Temperature: Extreme temperature changes will force the pipes to expand or contract, which can cause leaks.

-- Water pressure: You may like the high water pressure, but when it’s too high, the main water line is at risk.
+- Water pressure: You may like the high water pressure, but when it’s too high, it can put further strain on the main water line and put it at risk.

 What a Main Water Line Burst Is and How to Avoid It